CapsCode-Website/blogfiles/javascript/numeric-separator-in-javascript/index.md

 ```

-2. What is the output in console for number with underscore in it ?
+2. What is the output in console for number with underscore in it?

 ```js
 let num = 100_000_000_000